tejdeeep26/Iris_Decision_Tree_algorithm/README.md

+The Spark Foundation
+Data Science and Business Analytics internship

-# Iris Decision Tree algorithm
+Prediction using Decision Tree Algorithm

 Aim:
 1. Create the Decision Tree classifier and visualize it graphically using the IRIS dataset.